Regenerated At The Cross

 The disciples were focusing on their own experiences rather than what God had done from all eternity and what Christ was going to accomplish on the cross.
 They were rejoicing in their subjective experiences rather than the Gospel.

 But Christ told them to rejoice in something that they had never experienced, something that God was about to do wholly outside of them, even before they were born and planned before the foundation of the world.
 He told them to rejoice in the doctrine of election — that their names are written in Heaven.
 Something not easy to believe.
-Something impossible to believe except as we are drawn Father and convicted by the Holy Spirit to believe and receive His imputed righteousness.
+Something impossible to believe except as we are drawn by the Father and convicted by the Holy Spirit to believe and receive His imputed righteousness.
 Something that God the Father planned, Jesus Christ finished, and the Holy Ghost reveals in time to His people through Scripture.

 Many of these YouTubers believe that man is free of God’s control.
 Therefore, they focus on their own experiences, works, and doctrine.